Renan2010/Funkin-Linux/README.md

 Please check out our [Contributor's guide](./CONTRIBUTORS.md) on how you can actively participate in the development of Friday Night Funkin'.

-# Credits and Special Thanks
+# Credits on original project

 Full credits can be found in-game, or wherever the credits.json file is.